 • Michael Jordan, Interim City Administrator for the City of Portland

-The panel will be moderated by Wynne Furth from the League of Women Voters of Portland.
+The panel is moderated by Wynne Furth from the League of Women Voters of Portland.
 Furth heads up the League’s Know Your New Government team of volunteers helping educate the community about the changing City government.

 Our Programs Are For the Community